rspamd/rspamd/doc/markdown/modules/multimap.md

 Multimap has different message attributes to be checked via maps.

+Multimap can also be used for pre-filtering of message: so if map matches then no further checks will be performed.
+This feature is particularly useful for whitelisting, blacklisting and allows to save scan resources.
+To enable this mode just add `action` option to the map configuration (see below).

 ## Configuration

 The module itself contains a set of rules in form: